-Wendy’s® makes this classic recipe fresh every day, and you can do the same.
+Wendy’s makes this classic recipe fresh every day, and you can do the same.
 Tomato juice really enhances the flavor of this chili, as does the chili powder, though you may want to start off with a little less chili powder.
-I find that 1/4 cup isn’t too hot, but is very flavorful.
+I find that 1/4 cup isn’t too hot, and is still very flavorful.

-Now it is said that Wendy’s Chili is made from grilled hamburger patties that didn’t make it into their burgers.
-We don’t have you start out with hamburger patties, but the ground beef.
-We think it is easier to start out this way when you make your own chili this way.
-If you like, we suggest that you brown this hamburger very throroughly before making your chili.
+Now, it is said that Wendy’s chili is made from grilled hamburger patties that didn’t make it into their burgers.
+We don’t have you start out with hamburger patties, but the fresh ground beef.
+We think it is easier to start out this way when you make your own chili.
+We suggest that you brown the beef very thoroughly before making your chili.

 Now you can make Wendy's chili at home!